These research led us to various conclusions supporting the positive environmental impacts of a large scale deployment of the AM model

 Our environmental indicators reveal that the energy efficiency and the reduction in local air pollution (no direct GHG emissions) are Automated Minibus services’ strong points.

-Despite the pilot testing’s particular circumstances, our demonstrators Automated Mininbuses’ climate impacts are lower than diesel buses and individual ICEVs and according to our use cases AMs will soon be performing better than all other transport means at off-peak and all individual vehicles on average.
+Despite the pilot testing’s particular circumstances, our demonstrators Automated Mininbuses’ climate impacts are lower than diesel buses and individual ICEVs ones and according to our use cases Autonomous Minibuses will soon have less impact than all other transport means at off-peak and all individual vehicles on average.

 Our Lyon and Luxembourg demonstrators present an excellent climate change indicator rating as a result of a high mileage and average occupancy.
 This high average occupancy also guarantees a good energy efficiency score to these sites.
 Copenhagen and Oslo have the best score for the renewable energy indicator among our sites.

 AM impact on the mobility demand and trip distribution